- 1 What cities in Illinois does Route 66 go through?

 “With World War II over, civilian travelers learned that Route 66 in the Mojave Desert was a dangerous place.
 The 18-foot bridges that crossed the washes were too narrow for two speeding cars to pass safely in opposite directions.

-How long does it take to drive the entire Route 66?
+How much does it cost to drive Route 66?

 Can you drive Route 66 in a week?